A Stochastic Covariance Shrinkage Approach in Ensemble Transform Kalman Filtering: ETKF implementation with stochastic shrinkage covariance estimates

 \section{ETKF implementation with stochastic shrinkage covariance estimates}

-Ensemble methods propagate our uncertainty about the dynamics of the system.
-Application of Bayes' rule requires that all available information is used~\cite{jaynes2003probability}.
-Therefore, we attempt to use the locally known climatological information in conjunction with our ensemble information.
-If the dynamical system is locally (in time) stationary, climatologies about the local time roughly describe a measure of averaged-in-space uncertainty.
+In ensemble-based methods our uncertainty is represented by an ensemble of samples of the underlying probability distribution.
+We wish to augment this representation of our uncertainty by augmenting the ensemble of samples with historical (climatological) samples of said information, as the application of Bayes' rule requires that all available information is used~\cite{jaynes2003probability}.

+A naive approach to augmenting the ensemble would simply involve sampling from some known climatological distribution, for example sampling synthetic anomalies from a mean-zero Gaussian with known covariance, and appending this ensemble to our existing dynamical ensemble.
+This would, however, not be statistically sound, as the coupling between the two distributions would not be explicitly utilized.
+We therefore attempt to make use of the covariance shrinkage estimate \eqref{eq:shrinkage-covariance} to the covariance in order to couple the dynamical and synthetic ensembles correctly.

-Nino-Ruiz and Sandu ~\cite{Sandu_2015_covarianceShrinkage, Sandu_2019_Covariance-parallel} proposed to replace the empirical covariance in EnKF with a shrinkage covariance estimator~\eqref{eq:shrinkage-covariance}.
+We build on previous work by Nino-Ruiz and Sandu ~\cite{Sandu_2015_covarianceShrinkage, Sandu_2019_Covariance-parallel} who proposed to replace the empirical covariance in EnKF with a shrinkage covariance estimator~\eqref{eq:shrinkage-covariance}.
 They showed that this considerably improves the analysis at a modest additional computational cost.
-Additional, synthetic ensemble members drawn from a normal distribution with covariance $\*B^\|f$ are used to decrease the sampling errors.
+Additional, it was shown that synthetic ensemble members drawn from a normal distribution with covariance $\*B^\|f$ are used to decrease the sampling errors.

 In this work we develop an implementation of ETKF with a stochastic shrinkage covariance estimator~\eqref{eq:shrinkage-covariance}.
-Rather than computing the covariance estimate ~\eqref{eq:shrinkage-covariance}, we build a synthetic ensemble by sampling directly from a distribution with covariance $\mu_i \!P$.
+Rather than computing the covariance estimate ~\eqref{eq:shrinkage-covariance}, we build a synthetic ensemble by sampling directly from a distribution with covariance $\mu_i \*P$.
 The anomalies of this synthetic ensemble are independent of the anomalies of the forecast EnKF ensemble.

+Our approach works in a similar manner, but instead of simply augmenting the ensemble in a naive manner, we attempt to augment the ensemble in a statistically consistent manner by utilizing the theory behind optimal shrinkage estimators.
+If the dynamical system is locally (in time) stationary, climatologies about the local time roughly describe a measure of averaged-in-space uncertainty.

-To be specific, let $\cxf \in \Re^{n \times M}$ be a synthetic ensemble of $M$ members (as opposed to the dynamic ensemble $\bxf_i$ with $N$ members) drawn from a climatological probability density.
+To be specific, let $\cxf \in \Re^{n \times M}$ be a synthetic ensemble with $M$ members (as opposed to the dynamic ensemble $\bxf_i$ with $N$ members) drawn from a climatological probability density.
 We denote the variables related to the synthetic ensemble by calligraphic letters.